Cancer is a group of more than 100 different diseases. It can develop almost anywhere in the body.

-The naming of cancer
+Types of cancer

-When cancer spreads
+How cancer spreads

-Cancer may also enter the bloodstream and spread to other parts of the body, such as the bones, liver, lungs, or brain.
-This process is called metastasis.
-However, even if the cancer has spread, it is still named for the area where it began.
+Cancer may also spread through the bloodstream to distant parts of the body.
+These parts may include the bones, liver, lungs, or brain.
+Even if the cancer spreads, it is still named for the area where it began.
 For example, if breast cancer spreads to the lungs, it is called metastatic breast cancer, not lung cancer.

 Video used with permission from BioDigital Systems.

-For most cancers, a biopsy is the only way to make a definitive diagnosis.
+For most cancers, a biopsy is the only way to make a definite diagnosis.
 A biopsy is the removal of a small amount of tissue for further study.
 Learn more about making a diagnosis after a biopsy .

 Tests and Procedures